Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Some practical examples

-Now, let’s look at specific examples of how to use GI and GL to determine whether a food is healthy or not.
+Now, let’s look at specific examples of how to use GI and GL to determine whether a food is healthy or unhealthy.
 Canned cannellini beans have a GI of 31, making them a slow carb.
 So far, so good.
 And they are low/moderate in total carbs, about 15 g per serving.
-We calculate the GL of canned cannellini beans as follows:
+We would calculate the GL of canned cannellini beans as follows:

-31 (GI) x 15 (grams of carbs per serving) divided by 100 = 4.65 GL (low = 10 or less)
+31 (GI) x 15 total carbs per serving (in grams) divided by 100 = a GL of 4.65.

 Side note: Cooking dried beans from scratch and rinsing them well with cold water to get rid of excess starch and lectins is a superior way to prepare them compared to canned beans.
 It further reduces the GI and GL, and eliminates most of the compounds that can cause some people to experience gastrointestinal distress after eating beans and legumes.
 I will speak more about this and other cooking methods to maximize health later but for now, let’s tuck away the idea that beans are rich in fiber and resistant starch, low in GI and GL, and preparing them correctly makes them more delicious and one of the healthiest foods that we can eat.
 If there is a single food that is consistent between the world’s six Blue Zones, it’s beans.